• Skip to primary navigation

 • Garlic - It is a great flavoring for marinating the chicken.
 You can turn it into a paste with a mortar and pestle or grate it with a Microplane.

-How to Make Musakhan?
+How to Make Musakhan - Palestinian Sumac Chicken?

-Making this delicious Sumac Chicken dish is very simple and straightforward.
 However, to achieve the best results you need to follow a few tips and simple steps:

 Marinate the Chicken